defold/defold/editor/doc/defnode.md

            (or (internal.node/output-jammer node node-id label (:basis evaluation-context)) ;; Add the current output to the set of "in production" outputs in order to find/prevent circular dependencies (let [evaluation-context (internal.node/mark-in-production node-id label evaluation-context)]
                  ;; This (intrinsic) output is not :cached.
-We still if it has already been produced during this node-value ;; by looking in the temp cache (if-some [result (internal.node/check-local-temp-cache node-id label evaluation-context)]
+We still check if it has already been produced during this node-value
+                 ;; by looking in the temp cache (if-some [result (internal.node/check-local-temp-cache node-id label evaluation-context)]
                    ;; If it was found, we trace that it was found in the :cache